sXmpwn/checkra1n-A9X/README.md

 NOTES:

 (!)
-As of 09/30/21 checkra1n still didn't fix this issue / release a new update and this method still works.
+As of 30th September 2021, checkra1n still didn't fix this issue / release a new update so this method still works.

-I will be making a new guide (with pictures) how to use this script as it was complicated for many people.
+Also, I will be making a new guide (with pictures) how to use this script as it was complicated for many people.

-This script can only be used on macOS and with the Beta Version 0.12.4 of checkra1n!

 Requirements: